isaac-sim/IsaacLab/docs/source/refs/reference_architecture/index.rst

     :alt: Isaac Lab Trained Policy Deployment

-To deploy your trained model in simulation, you would need what is shown in the flow diagram.
+To deploy your trained model on a real robot, you would need what is shown in the flow diagram.
 Note, this is a sample reference architecture, hence it can be tweaked for a different application.
 First, you need a robot with the required sensors and processing computer such as `NVIDIA Jetson <https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/>`__ to deploy on.
 Next, you need a state estimator for your robot.
 The state estimator should be able to deliver the list of observations used for training.

 Once the observations are extracted, they are passed into the model which delivers the action using the model inferencing runtime.
 The commanded action from the model serves as setpoints for the action controller.
 The action controller outputs scaled actions which are then used to control the robot to get to the next state, and this continues till the task is done.